mklein994/darksky.rs/README.md

 # darksky.rs

-An unofficial Rust wrapper for the [DarkSky] API.
+An unofficial Rust wrapper for the [DarkSky] API, supporting regular forecast requests, Time Machine requests, and the full set of reqest parameters and options.

 **Note**: This package was previously named `forecast_io`.
 Due to a [change in name], this package has been renamed to `darksky`, and can be found